-To signal a turn, push the headlight/ turn signal lever up or down to position
+To signal a turn, push the headlight/ turn signal lever up or down to position 1.

-The key must be in the "ON" position.
+The engine switch must be in the "ON" position.

 The lever automatically returns after you make a turn, but you may have to return it by hand after you change lanes.